 Cutaneous reactions of rash and pruritus that may reflect drug hypersensitivity have occurred in marstacimab-treated patients (see section 4.8).
 If Hympavzi-treated patients develop a severe hypersensitivity reaction, advise patients to discontinue Hympavzi and seek immediate emergency treatment.

-Patient with factor inhibitor

-In an ongoing clinical study outside the approved indication, in haemophilia patients with inhibitors treated with marstacimab, one (2.9%) patient with severe haemophilia B and a history of allergic reaction to exogenous factor IX experienced severe rash with onset at approximately 9 months.
-The patient required a prolonged course of oral corticosteroids for resolution, and treatment with marstacimab was discontinued.

 Effects of marstacimab on coagulation tests

 Marstacimab therapy does not produce clinically meaningful changes in standard measures of coagulation including activated Partial Thromboplastin Time (aPTT) and Prothrombin Time (PT).